 also available from Wines With Attitude®.
 I have since met the winemaker for both Châteaux, the amiable Damien Landouar, and have been lucky enough to visit Château Gaby with its renowned river view.
 Damian remains the wine maker under the new ownership, which is great news for both châteaux.

 I had been more familiar with the 2002 vintage and was always impressed with its elegance.
 David persuaded me to try this 2004 vintage; it is similar but more fruit forward especially on the palate due to the abundant juicy grapes that the sunny weather that summer produced.
-A general rule is that the better red Bordeaux should be kept 10 years before drinking so now's the perfect time to start imbibing this beautiful wine.
+A general rule is that the better red Bordeaux should be kept 10 years before drinking so as you can imagine this wine is drinking beautifully now.

 Bright, garnet in colour.
 The aromas of this vintage are subtler than the 2002 but still demonstrating fruits such as damsons, plums, raspberries and blackcurrants.
 On the palate the fruit intensity is very high and the spices from the oak ageing subtler.
 Like the 2002, this 2004 wine is balanced, with gentle, hardly noticeable tannins and a medium body.
 Very smooth.

 Recommended with steak, beef casseroles, lamb, chicken, turkey and smooth enough to have with pork dishes also.
 Also good with cheese, tomato-based dishes, mushrooms, roast vegetables etc.